Skip to main content

 The majority of our suppliers are registered in the UK but some of their operations and supply chains are global.
 We only conduct business in Sterling.

-We recognise our responsibility to take a robust approach to identifying and preventing slavery and human trafficking.
-We are committed to ensuring there is transparency in our own business and that our approach to tackling modern slavery is consistent with our disclosure obligations under the Modern Slavery Act 2015.
+We recognise our responsibility to take a robust and zero tolerance approach to slavery and human trafficking.
+We are also committed to ensuring there is transparency in our own business and that our approach to tackling modern slavery is consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We expect our contractors, suppliers and business partners to share the same high standards.

 Policies on modern slavery